We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Qualifications and Training for Archaeology Consultants

-Each of the archaeologists within our archaeology team registered in England possesses suitable qualifications from college, university and other avenues of further education to give them the knowledge and understanding necessary to carry out archaeological assessments on client development sites.
-Additionally, many of our team have broadened their horizons by picking up further qualifications.
-For example, despite working as an ecologist, Georgia Chapman has some of the most relevant experience in archaeology in the company, as she took part in an archaeological trial trench digging with the Ecological Clerk of Works (ECOW).
+Each of the archaeologists within the archaeology team of the company we work with is registered in England and possesses suitable qualifications from college, university and other avenues of further education to give them the knowledge and understanding necessary to carry out archaeological assessments on client development sites.

 a ground penetrating radar (GRP) device used for archaeology surveys

-Among our team of archaeologists are professional consultants with the accreditations, skills and qualifications to support you with your development and planning application.
-All you need to do to get the ball rolling is contact us by calling the number at the top of this page or by filling out our handy quote form online.
+Among the team of archaeologists we work with are professional consultants with the accreditations, skills and qualifications to support you with your development and planning application.
+All you need to do to get the ball rolling is contact us by calling the number at the top of this page or by filling out our handy quote form online, and we can pass on your details to our partner company.

-At the point of opening communication with us, we would advise you to give us as much detail about your site and project as possible, as it will affect the quotation we return to you.
-Assuming you are happy with the free quote, send it back to us with confirmation of your intention to proceed with us, and we will arrange a desirable time to visit your site for a cost-effective archaeology survey, and assist you with satisfying your local council and gaining planning consent.
+At the point of opening communication with us, we would advise you to give us as much detail about your site and project as possible, as it will affect the quotation our partner company returns to you.
+Assuming you are happy with the free quote, send it back to us with confirmation of your intention to proceed with us, and they will arrange a desirable time to visit your site for a cost-effective archaeology survey, and assist you with satisfying your local council and gaining planning consent.

 Ready to Get Started?